 “Call it a clan, call it a network, call it a tribe, call it a family: Whatever you call it, whoever you are, you need one.” — Jane Howard

-Each and every one of us has a fundamental need for human connection.
+All of us have a fundamental need for human connection.
 Not just any connections, but quality connections.
-That means we need to be in the presence of people who “get us” and appreciate our quirkiness, while also offering us a safe haven of acceptance, understanding and support.
+That means we need to be in the presence of people who ‘get us’ and appreciate our quirkiness, while also offering us a safe haven of acceptance, understanding and support.

-Ever since we were kids, we gravitated towards those with whom we share commonalities and who possess traits that we admire.
-Whether this special group of individuals comes from our families, schools or communities, they satisfy an important need for companionship and our deep need to be seen, heard and understood for who we really are.
-Today, we refer to this special group as our “tribe”.
+Ever since we were kids, we gravitated towards those with whom we share commonalities and who had traits that we admire.
+Whether this special group of individuals come from our families, schools or communities, they satisfy an important need for companionship and our deep need to be seen, and understood.
+We refer to this special group as our “tribe”.

-The reason why the word “tribe” has taken on a different meaning is because of the immense changes that have taken place in the social, cultural and technological landscapes of our world over the past centuries.
+The word ‘tribe’ has taken on a different meaning because of the immense changes that have taken place in the social, cultural and technological landscapes of our world over the past centuries.
 Our identities are no longer limited to our race, nationality, culture or socio-economic status.

-Our sense of self is now being shaped by what we absorb from a variety of sources such as the Internet, TV, radio, educational institutions, publications, books and travel experiences.
-We construct our own reality based on how we filter all these influences and what we choose to focus on based on our personal proclivities.
-Our belief systems are a lot more elaborate, multi-layered and multi-faceted.
+We’re now being shaped by a variety of influences such as the Internet, TV, radio, educational institutions, publications, books and travel experiences.
+We construct our own reality based on how we filter all these information and what we choose to focus on.
+As a result, our belief systems are now complex, varied and multi-faceted.

 Finding our tribe even affects us on the deepest psychic levels.
 Within our energetic makeup, we have an energy center (or chakra) that corresponds to this need for tribal connections.
 The root chakra, as it’s called, is located at the base of your spine and represents your foundation.
 It is in this powerful place that your tribal consciousness resides and from where you absorb energies from your tribal interactions.